zircote/swagger-php/Examples/Readme.md

 * **sort-components processor**

-  A processor that sorts components so they appear in alphabetical order.
+  A processor that sorts components, so they appear in alphabetical order.

   [source](processors/sort-components)